saadam1n/MinecraftShaderProgramming/Tutorial 2 - Composite and GBuffers/README.md

 ![Simple Diffuse Lighting](images/simple_diffuse.png)

 Notice how blocks facing away from the sun are lit less that those that are.
 Also notice how the sky looks completely broken.
 This is because `composite` is a fullscreen pass and that doesn't mean it does not run for the sky as well.
 We will fix this bug in a later tutorial.
-In the next tutorial we will look at using the lightmap to account for both torch and sky lighting.
+In the next tutorial we will look at using the lightmap to account for both torch and sky lighting, and we will add shadows to our shaders.